Tpw429/Covid-19_Regression_Analysis/README.md

-# Covid-19 Regression Analysis

-## Roster
-The team members of this project include: Akshaya Kamble, Ray Hunt, Thomas Watson, and Tyler Engalla.

 ## Problem Statement
 Covid-19 is a global pandemic resulting in death, econmoic pressures and the shutdown of travel in many parts of the world.
 Fortunately, vaccines are being made available to innoculate populations against Covid-19 and reduce the virus' opportunity to mutate.